freebasic/fbc/FreeBASIC/readme.txt

     - Run the INSTALL.BAT file to generate the import libraries -- they are needed to call any function on DLL's and to create the executables.

+    (Note: Do not install the Windows version over the old versions, unless the whole /lib/win32 directory is deleted first.)

   o Linux version:

     - Unpack the tar gzip archive to any folder.